furbrain/PonyTrainer/README.md

 ### Visualise
 If you have been storing your recorded legs, this allows you to see what you have recorded so far.
-You will see all the legs recorded in the curent survey, move the device to get a different perspective.
+You will see all the legs recorded in the current survey, move the device to get a different perspective.
 Hold the device horizontal and you will see it in plan view.
 Hold it vertically and you will get an elevation.

 Not fully tested